 - brain fog

 Menopausal symptoms can have an adverse effect on all aspects of a woman’s life: her work, her relationship or marriage as well as family life and general ability to enjoy life and her “joie de vivre”.
 Hormone replacement therapy (HRT) has been shown to be a safe and effective treatment for most of these symptoms.
 Hormonal health can be complex.
 A careful and individual assessment can help identify the main problems and the underlying cause.
 Occationally blood tests may be required to confirm the diagnosis, when treatment isn’t working and to exclude other conditions.

-The perimenopause is the transitional period between the onset of the first menopausal symptoms until 12 months after the last menstruation.
+The perimenopause is the transitional phase between the onset of the first menopausal symptoms until 12 months after the last menstruation.
 Ovarian function starts to decline around the age of 35.
 Although most women may not feel any different at that age, some women may start to have mild menopausal symptoms from the age of 40.
 Initially these symptoms may be more psychological such as increased irritability, mood swings, sleep problems or low libido, but they can later also manifest in a physical way with irregular periods and hot flushes.
-HRT can be an effective treatment option for these women.
+HRT can be an effective treatment option for these symptoms. it is a common myth that periods need to stop before HRT can be started.
+This is not the case.
+Women can start HRT during the perimenopause, even when periods are still regular.

 When menopause occurs between the age of 40 to 45, it is called “Early Menopause”.
 Women in this age group who’s periods stopped for 12 months or more and have had tests to exclude other underlying causes, have a very high risk of developing cardiovascular disease and osteoporosis.
 The recommendation is that these women should be prescribed Hormone Replacement Therapy, unless there is a contraindication, such as breast cancer.